csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?
  * What is your testing strategy?
+#### Q: What is the technology stack?
+Specify any and all languages, frameworks, libraries, PaaS products or tools.

- -We will use javascript for the entire software, and choose react and nodejs as frameworks to complete the front-end and back-end respectively.
+	We will use javascript for the entire software, and choose react and nodejs as frameworks to complete the front-end and back-end respectively.

+#### Q: How will you deploy the application?
- -After complementation, we may deploy our web app through aws or heroku.
+	After complementation, we may deploy our web app through aws or heroku.

+#### Q: Describe the architecture - what are the high level components or patterns you will use?
+Diagrams are useful here.
+	We use mango db as our online database, which is high level component.

+#### Q: Will you be using third party applications or APIs?
+If so, what are they?
+	As a dating app, we hope to provide users with the approximate distance between other users, which requires the google map API.
+	(maybe chatroom)
+#### Q: What is your testing strategy?
 	-Not Sure
- -As a dating app, we hope to provide users with the approximate distance between other users, which requires the google map API.
- -Not Sure
- frontend: react
- backend: node
- database: sql/mongodb
- api: geo, (maybe chatroom)

 #### Q5: What are the user stories that make up the MVP?